Asbestosis causes shortness of breath and a decreased ability to exercise.

 Treatments to relieve symptoms

-Most treatments for asbestosis ease symptoms.
-Oxygen therapy relieves shortness of breath.
-Drugs and other measures, including limiting salt intake and losing weight if necessary, can help relieve heart failure.
+Most treatments for asbestosis aim to ease symptoms.
+Oxygen therapy Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more relieves shortness of breath.
+Medications and other measures, including limiting salt intake and losing weight if necessary, can help relieve heart failure.

-Pulmonary rehabilitation Overview of Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance their quality of... read more may help people cope with lung symptoms and improve quality of life.
+Pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance... read more may help people cope with their symptoms and improve quality of life.